Jacob Pins: Biography

 Pins died in Jerusalem in December 2005.

 Art career

 Pins' artwork was heavily influenced by German expressionism and traditional Japanese wood block printing.
 From 1956 to 1977, he taught at Israel's leading art schools, most notably Bezalel, where he later became a professor.
 He was known as a demanding teacher, emphasizing strong technical skills and discipline.

 In the 1950s, Pins helped to found the Jerusalem Artists' House, a centre for the city's artists to meet and exhibit.

 Legacy

 Pins' extensive collection of Japanese woodprints, paintings and sculptures was left to the Israel Museum, where it forms the Jacob Pins Collection.
 Most of his own artwork was left to his home town and the Forum Jacob Pins museum opened there in 2008.
 Nimrod Erez made a feature-length documentary about Pins, and this is in the permanent collection of MOMA, New York.
 A shorter documentary is on exhibition at the Jacob Pins Forum, Höxter.
+The Jacob Pins Collection became a laureate of the WWKulturpreis (WestphaliaWeser Cultural Award) of the energy company Westfalen Weser Energie [ge].